niklassheth/nanoMoE/README.md

 ## quick start

-The [current configuration file](config/train_nano_moe.py) is created for a 2x3090 GPU on a single node.
+The [current configuration file](config/train_nano_moe.py) is created for a 2x3090 GPU setup on a single node.
 The full pretraining script trains nanoMoE, a 6-layer MoE-based decoder-only transformer with 8 experts and 2 active experts, on ~25B tokens of the OpenWebText dataset in ~5 days.
 If you have access to more GPUs, you can scale down `gradient_accumulation_steps` and scale up the `batch_size` accordingly.
 You can also scale up `max_iters` to increase the number of tokens on which nanoMoE is trained.